mdahtotul/django_storefront/README.md

 # Last Tutorial

-4- Customizing the List Page
+4- Providing links to other pages

 # Re-check: lesson -